 Since 9/11, some of the most horrific acts of terrorism in the United States have been committed by American citizens.
 This especially goes for the nation’s police departments that routinely kill unarmed Black people suspected of committing the same crimes white suspects survive — like in El Paso, where Crusius, armed with an assault rifle after killing at least 20 people, was able to be apprehended and arrested without being injured, let alone shot.
 However, when the attacker is not brown, there is usually hesitation to call them a terrorist.
 From the Aurora movie shooting in 2012 to the Las Vegas shooter in 2017, terrorism is alive and well in this country — and the culprits rightfully should be called domestic terrorists.

 Of course, terrorism doesn’t have to only result in death.
 That much was clear in Louisiana when suspected white supremacist Holden Matthews was charged with a hate crime after leaving a trail of damning evidence appearing to connect him to three Black churches that were burned down in March and April.
 No one died, but the message of hate toward Black worshippers was clear to many.

-But typically, the average neo-white male terrorist intends to kill, as the three shootings over the last week along with past incidents of domestic terrorism have more than shown.
-The same goes for everybody from Dylann Roof to Cesar Sayoc, who sent bombs through the U.S. Postal Service to Black people who included former President Barack Obama and current U.S. Rep. Maxine Waters.
+Still, typically, the average neo-white male terrorist intends to kill, as the three shootings over the last week along with past incidents of domestic terrorism have more than shown.
+The same goes for everybody from Dylann Roof to Cesar Sayoc, the latter of whom sent explosives through the U.S. Postal Service to Black people including former President Barack Obama and current U.S. Rep. Maxine Waters.

-And while Washington sits on its hands, only offering thoughts and prayers instead of taking restrictive legislative action, chances are more than likely the same carnage from white domestic terrorists will continue as the president’s Twitter fingers keep fueling the racist fires than burn within more white males than many people might care to admit.
+And while Washington sits on its hands, only offering thoughts and prayers instead of taking restrictive legislative action on guns, chances are more than likely the same carnage from white domestic terrorists will continue as the president’s Twitter fingers keep fueling the racist fires that burn within more white males than many people might care to admit.